NiamhDriscoll/NiamhDriscoll/README.md

 What I want to code soon:
 - A GUI for it so users do not have to stick to the command line
+- A way to tell the C++ what to do from the Python app (Started this, but not finished)

 Have a great day!